ray-di/Ray.Di/README.md

 ## Injection in the module

-You can use built-in injector in the Module which use exiting bindings.
+You can use a built-in injector in the module which uses existing bindings.

 ```php
 protected function configure()